mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 // same as string | undefined
 ```

-Like with other Mondrian types, optionals can also accept additional options:
+Like other Mondrian types, optionals can also accept additional options:

 ```ts showLineNumbers
 const optional = model.number().optional({